j201/blog/posts/typescript-the-bad-parts.md

 ###Annoying Type Syntax

-In many ways, TypeScript's type syntax is limited and annoying to work with.

 ####Functions

 Function type signatures should be pretty simple, right?
 You just need something like `(number, string) => string`, maybe with corresponding syntax for rest and optional parameters.
 Well, unfortunately, TS overcomplicates this.
 First of all, function parameters need to be named in the type, not just in the function literal.
 Not only is this unusual and redundant, it often leads to devs writing things like `(n: number, s:string) => string` and creating useless noise.